aquaris-dev/aquaris-dev.github.io/contribute.md

 We put a lot of effort into building our releases, but we'd always like to be better.

-If you are using a officially supported device, please report bugs at the LineageOS [Jira issue tracker](https://jira.lineageos.org) for the corresponding device project.
+If you are using a officially supported device, please report bugs at the LineageOS [GitLab issue tracker](https://gitlab.com/LineageOS/issues) for the corresponding device project.

 Please report bugs on the [GitHub issue page](https://github.com/aquaris-dev) for the corresponding device project if it is a unofficial project, and we can look into it ASAP!